What Is Sticky Rice?

 My grandmother rode the train from Kamphaeng Phet to Korat to collect me.
 Eight hours, sometimes ten.
 She made that journey more times than I can count, and she never came empty-handed.

 She always brought dried beef and sticky rice for the ride home.
-The rice was wrapped in banana leaf — still holding the warmth of the morning she had packed it.
+The rice was wrapped in banana leaf, still holding the warmth of the morning she had packed it.
 The dried beef was dense and chewy, sweet and salty at once, the kind of food you do not rush because rushing it would mean the journey was almost over.
-She would tear off a piece of the rice and hand it to me without a word.
+She would tear off a piece of the rice and hand it to me.
+No words needed.
 I would sit beside her chewing slowly, watching the rice fields and banana trees pass outside the window.

 I did not know then that there was a number on those train rides.
 That one of them would be the last without either of us knowing it.